image

 NOTE: "Reviews" on TripAdvisor and other similar websites are covered by the laws of Defamation, so reviewers (contrary to what many of them seem to think) can be sued in UK or US courts for damaging and libellous statements.

-28 November 2011: the Dec/Jan issue of "Bed & Breakfast News" (above), published today, includes a major 6-page article about TripAdvisor, including the latest legal moves, the Government's initiative on user-review sites and more.
-Members of the Association have access to every issue of Bed & Breakfast News.
+The Dec 2011/Jan 2012 issue of "Bed & Breakfast News" (above) included a major 6-page article about TripAdvisor, including the latest legal moves, the Government's initiative on user-review sites and more.
+Members of the Association have access to every current issue of Bed & Breakfast News, and an archive of back issues.

 PRS for Music